CtrlK

 Actionability

 Every section provides fully executable TypeScript/SQL/bash code examples with clear FAIL/PASS patterns.
-The code is copy-paste ready with specific libraries (zod, DOMPurify, express-rate-limit) and concrete implementations including error handling.
+The code is copy-paste ready, uses real libraries (zod, DOMPurify, express-rate-limit), and includes concrete validation checklists for each domain.

 3 / 3